Upgrade Confluent Platform with Ansible Playbooks

 ./bin/kafka-features --bootstrap-server <server>:<port> \

-See Configure listeners and Configure listeners for where the bootstrap server host and port are configured.
+See Configure listeners for where the bootstrap server host and port are configured.

 Step 3.
 Upgrade other Confluent components